-Wouldn’t it be great if you could just add a new page to your WordPress website, and the following took place … all from your post URL:
+Wouldn’t it be great if you could add a new post to your WordPress website, and the following happened … all from your page address:

-- Site visitors could easily tell what the post was about,
+- Users could easily understand what the page is about,

-- Search engines could easily discover your post and correctly classify the content to improve your search results,
+- Google would be able to easily discover your page and correctly classify the content to improve your search results,

-- Every single content item published on your site would have a unique identifier, making things easier to manage.
+- Every single post published on your site would have its own unique identifier, making your site easier to manage.

 How To Set Up And Use WordPress Permalinks